edulustosa/fconv/README.md

 # fconv

-A file converter that converts files from one format to another.
+A file converter CLI that easily converts files from one format to another.

 ## Features